 - Delays matrix – Add a delay to any voice effect to create interesting and unique decays to your voice.

 - Voice morphing – Cross-morphing between S1/S2 mixer sends.
 It allows creating awesome voice transformations.

 - Output morphing – Cross-morphing between dry & wet signals.

-- Output Clone mode allows generating a delayed copy of the output signal and to apply a slight different pitch shifting in comparison with the original output, creating interesting decay effects.
+- Output Clone mode allows generating a delayed copy of the output signal and to apply a slightly different pitch shifting in comparison with the original output, creating interesting decay effects.

 - Recording – Export Stereo/Mono WAV or AIFF files.
-Up to 192kHz / 32 Bits (depending your soundcard).
-Simultaneously dry/wet output signal recording mode available.
+Up to 192kHz / 32 Bits (depending on your soundcard).
+Simultaneously dry/wet output signal recording mode is available.

 - Rec me – A quick way to record your voice to be processed through “Voxpat” in a few seconds.

 - Presets manager – Create your own presets.
 Includes 37 presets from respected sound designers.